Co-creator, Cofounder / Director, Cinematographer, Outreach & Advocacy, Geek, Dad

 He is also an avid rock-climber, so we keep him clear of objects with too much vertical surface, lest he try to climb them.

-Co-creator, Producer, Editor, Stories For Impact Coordinator and Facilitator
+Co-creator, Environmental Storyteller, Stories For Impact Coordinator

-A filmmaker and conservation scientist dedicated to strengthening the narrative for social change and conservation, Daniela throws herself head, heart and hands into her work.
+An environmental educator dedicated to strengthening the narrative for social change and conservation, Daniela throws herself head, heart and hands into her work.

 Before joining us in Australia, Daniela led environmental communication campaigns as co-founder and director of environmental education non-profit ConCiencia and as Project Manager of the Peruvian Environmental Trust Fund.
 She’s been part of conservation projects from Pacific ocean to Amazon rainforest.
 Daniela is working on effectively bridging the gap between conservation science and people’s daily life and is bidding on film and storytelling as a formidable tool to get us all on the same page.